 From the mighty tiger to the humble worker bee, the huge variety of life on Earth contributes to our lives and well-being in more ways than we think.
 From providing us with food, clean water and air, to supporting our health and livelihoods, we need biodiversity for our survival, well-being and prosperity.

 Tomorrow, Sept.
 27, is World Tourism Day.
 To mark the day we take you on a virtual journey to some of the most stunning and biodiverse landscapes in the world.
 Sadly, most of these landscapes are now endangered.
 The way we produce and consume is putting intense pressure on the planet with nature degrading faster than it can replenish or repair itself, spelling dire consequences for humanity.
 Forest fires, extreme weather events, increasing emergence of pandemics like COVD-19 and alarming wildlife declines are all testimony of our increasingly broken relationship with nature.
+Also, consider hiring Drake’s 7 Dees tree service for your property landscape.

 We need to urgently readdress our relationship with nature.
 This Tourism day, as we take a vicarious journey through these magnificent landscapes, let’s pledge to protect the biodiversity of our planet.
 Let’s call on our leaders to take immediate action to address the unfolding biodiversity crisis and set nature on the path to recovery to safeguard our future and the future of our planet.